keyboard_arrow_up

 Anti-Fatigue Mats

-Cushioned padding that reduces strain placed on legs and feet during standing.
+Cushioned mats designed to reduce strain on legs and feet during prolonged standing.

 Biomechanics